fardog/evidence/README.md

 [![Build Status](http://img.shields.io/travis/fardog/evidence/master.svg?style=flat)](https://travis-ci.org/fardog/evidence)
 [![npm install](http://img.shields.io/npm/dm/evidence.svg?style=flat)](https://www.npmjs.org/package/evidence)

+A stream that takes any objects written to it, and saves them into a history stack.
+Works in node, or with [browserify][browserify].

 ## Example

 At its simplest, you simply write a value to the history, and it's saved as the